eosforce/FORCEIO/contracts/sys.bridge/README.md

 + trade_maker：the account who create the market
 + account_covert:Payment account
 + account_recv：Receipt account
++ coin_chain : the chain which the coin is created at
++ amount:the amount you want to exchange
 + type：the type of the exchange      1 for pay base_coin  receive market_coin and 2 for pay market_coin receive base_coin

 **Description: After the new modification, the mortgage is added to the trade function of the token contract.3 represents the transaction.Memo--"eos.sys;biosbpa;eosforce;2" is used; divided four items.The first is the name of the transaction pair, the second is the creator of the transaction pair, the third parameter is the account for the payment, and the fourth parameter represents whether the first coin or the second currency**